 Creating preventive measures in communities where children are at risk.

-There are more than 40 million slaves
+There are almost 50 million slaves

 in the world today.